killhamster/drilfiction/README.md

 # Drilfiction.txt: what if dril wrote fanfiction?
-Tested on macOS 10.14 (18A391).
+Tested on macOS 10.14 (18A391) and Windows 10.
 Might work on other OSes.
 Written in Python 3 and licensed under GPLv3.
-Based on Pynsufferable: https://github.com/adwareboi/pynsufferable-twitter-bot with additional bits adapted from heroku_ebooks: https://github.com/tommeagher/heroku_ebooks
+Based on [Pynsufferable](https://github.com/adwareboi/pynsufferable-twitter-bot) with additional bits adapted from [heroku_ebooks](https://github.com/tommeagher/heroku_ebooks).

 The bot in action: [drilfiction](https://twitter.com/drilfiction)